volunteersvn80/revanced-nonroot/README.md

 2️⃣ Patch key words (skip if you no need in/exclude-patches)

-➡ In folder patches creat new file app-to-patches/include-patches and put include patches
+➡ In folder patches creat new file app-to-patches

-➡ Creat exclude-patches and put exclude patches
+➡ Create patch to include/exclude.
+Exp: exclude-patches = patch1 patch2 patch3...

 ➡ Use : get_patches_key "app-to-paches"